lukejduncan/mortgageCalculator/README.md

 When I discovered they weren't doing anything sophisticated I decided to build my own command line calculator.

 No guarantees are made about the this code.
 Use at your own peril.

+# How to Run

+sbt "run sample.dat sample.out"